 The result of the project was a very cool web map that reflects the project group’s collective interests.
 The web map is not a static one; data are loaded daily into the map, and because they used a database, web map users can explore any day within the time series, going all the way back to March 2020.
 They also wanted users to be able to explore different datasets with the same map.
 The map is interactive so people can explore and visualize the data to learn about COVID-19 trends.

 David Haynes is an Assistant Professor affiliated with the Institute for Health Informatics and a member of the MGIS faculty.
 His areas of expertise include health geography and spatial computing.
+David was featured in a Clinical and Translational Science Institute article Changing healthcare one neighbor at a time about his development of an innovative mobile app.
 If you have interests in spatial database design and administration, then consider taking this course in the future!